wwce/google-cloud-vmseries-builds/blueprints/vmseries-standalone/README.md

-# VM-Series Blueprint: Hub-and-Spoke with VPC Peering
+# VM-Series Blueprint: Standalone VM-Series in Unmanaged Instance Group

 ## Overview

-This is a simple build that creates a single VM-Series firewall in an unmanaged instance group.
+This build creates a single VM-Series firewall in an unmanaged instance group.
 The build creates 3 new VPC networks (management, untrust, and trust) with subnets to host the VM-Series interfaces.
+The management network allows TCP/22 and TCP/443 from all source IPs by default.
+The source IP address range can be locked down by setting value(s) to the mgmt_sources variable in the terraform.tfvars file.

 ## Topology